dotnet/docs/docs/core/deploying/index.md

 If the availability of adequate storage space on target systems is likely to be an issue, you can reduce the overall footprint of your app by excluding some system components.
 To do this, you explicitly define the .NET Core components that your app includes in your project.json file.

-To create a Self-contained deployment with a smaller footprint, start by following the first two steps for creating a self-contained deployment.
+To create a self-contained deployment with a smaller footprint, start by following the first two steps for creating a self-contained deployment.
 Once you've run the `dotnet new` command and added the C# source code to your app, do the following:

 1. Open the `project.json` file and replace the `frameworks` section with the following: